Businesses suck at hiding information.

 Data is released quarterly in USA (SEC) and yearly in AUS (ASIC).

 The easiest way to find financial reports is via the “investor relations” or “investors” page on their website.
-They can sometimes be hard to find, but if it’s a public company it will be there.
+They can sometimes be buried in menu items, but if it’s a public company it will be there.

 Some companies are owned by other companies.
 Often these financial records are nested in their parent companies’ records.
 If a you’re struggling to find the data check parent companies.